 About the Book:

-Beagles and Books is excited to be part of the blog tour for Some Days.
-Special thanks to Amazon Crossing and Barbara Fisch of Blue Slip Media for sending me a copy in exchange for an honest review.
+Beagles and Books is excited to be part of the blog tour for The Rescue Rabbits.
+Special thanks to Two Lions and Barbara Fisch of Blue Slip Media for sending me a copy in exchange for an honest review.
 All opinions are my own.

 My Review: